chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 My name is Canan, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAM institutions and their collections.

-My colleagues and I are members of the [SODa project team – sammlungen.io](https://sammlungen.io/projekt), which is dedicated to advancing sustainable and interoperable infrastructures for the digital management, documentation, and publication of university collections in particular.
+My colleagues and I are members of the [SODa project team – sammlungen.io](https://sammlungen.io/projekt).

+SODa is dedicated to advancing sustainable and interoperable infrastructures for the digital management, documentation, and publication of academic collections.
+It promotes and develops the data competencies necessary for research in and with scientific collections, fostering them in a transdisciplinary and practice-oriented way.

-In Germany, more than 1,200 scientific collections at universities serve as important infrastructures for research, teaching, and knowledge transfer.
+In Germany, more than 1,200 scientific collections exist at universities.
+They constitute a vital foundation for research-based knowledge production, disciplinary development, and academic teaching.

 ## Team Introduction